When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Reasoning about algorithms

 How does a continuous MARA better describe this kind of problem?
 A continuous spectrum of resilience implies a knob that controls some aspect of measurement.
 In the case laid out here, it controls how many posts we verify.
 Because resilience to incorrect classification is high in this case, spot-checking a relatively small number of posts is reasonable.
 As the consequences grow more severe, and hence our resilience diminishes, more checking is required.
 In the extreme case, where we completely fail to satisfy the resilience problem-feature, checking all the posts is required under outcome-reasoning\footnote{Importantly, this does not imply that resilience is not of concern when we have full measurement.
 In the case presented here we receive all unseen observations as a single batch.
 In many cases, we may get observations sequentially.
 By the time we have verified our prediction, that prediction has already been acted upon.
 If we cannot tolerate acting on incorrect predictions, then resilience is low.}.

 There are other ways in which we may fail measurement in a binary MARA(s), but can still take advantage of outcome-reasoning in the continuous version.
 For instance, in some cases, we may not get to directly observe if our predictions are accurate, but can measure a proxy.
 If our problem implies a situation where our resilience to error is low, we might require that proxy to be highly correlated with a hypothetical measurement of our success of prediction.
 In problems where our resilience is high, we might be OK with a proxy that is less correlated.
-Here, resilience does not toggle the number of outcomes we observe, as it does in the previous case, but rather the quality of our measurement.
+Here, resilience does not toggle the number of outcomes we observe, as it does in the Pew Research case, but rather the quality of our measurement.
 While MARA(s) does not provide a numerical threshold for choosing (for instance) the number of observed predictions, or the quality of our proxy, it provides a framework and language for debating-- among both technical and non-technical stakeholders-- the appropriateness of both outcome- and model-reasoning to the problem at hand.
+In many scenarios, similar to utility functions from the econometrics literature, applied researchers working with stakeholders will find that a quantitative description (at least a good approximation) of the MARA(s) problem-features is available.